kach/nearley/README.md

 A big thanks to Nathan Dinsmore for teaching me how to Earley, Aria Stewart for helping structure nearley into a mature module, and Robin Windels for bootstrapping the grammar.
 Additionally, Jacob Edelman wrote an experimental JavaScript parser with nearley and contributed ideas for EBNF support.
+Joshua
+T. Corbin refactored the compiler to be much, much prettier.

 Atom users can write nearley grammars with [this plugin](https://github.com/bojidar-bg/nearley-grammar) by Bojidar Marinov.